dhellmann/pymotw-3/source/dis/index.rst

       :caption:

-The output is organized into columns with the original source line number, the instruction "address" within the code object, the opcode name, and any arguments passed to the opcode.
+The output is organized into columns with the original source line number, the instruction address within the code object, the opcode name, and any arguments passed to the opcode.

 .. {{{cog